List of Big Brother (Australian TV series) shows

 During each series, specific elements of the competition have a special show dedicated to them, usually presented on a specific evening.
 Each weeknight and on Sunday evenings a compilation of the general events in the House for the previous day are presented.
 All live shows are broadcast with a 30-second delay so that images or language that cannot be broadcast due to Australia's censorship laws can be cut.
 These programs add up to approximately 16 hours per week.
 Except for during its first season, Big Brother episodes screened each day except Saturday.

 Main shows

-Opening Night
+Launch

-The Opening Night is the first episode of the Big Brother Australia series that introduces the new housemates and the House for that year.
-It is currently hosted by Sonia Kruger.
-Previously, it was hosted by Gretel Killeen from 2001–07, and Kyle Sandilands and Jackie O in 2008.
-In different seasons it ran under various titles such as Launch, In They Go and The Secret.
+Launch is the first episode of the Big Brother Australia series that introduces the new Housemates and the House for that year.
+Much like overseas iterations, the first episode is often pre-recorded 24-hours before it airs, except for 2003 when it was broadcast live for the first and only time.
+Previously, the show was hosted by Gretel Killeen from 2001–07, Kyle Sandilands and Jackie O in 2008, and Sonia Kruger from 2012-14.
+In different seasons it ran under various titles such as Day One, In They Go and The Secret Revealed.